plugwise/home-assistant.io/source/_integrations/plugwise.markdown

     required: true
     type: string
 Password:
-    description: "This is the password printed on the sticker on you Smile and should be 8 characters long".
+    description: "This is the password (i.e. Smile ID) printed on the sticker on the bottom of your Smile and should be 8 characters long".
     required: true
     type: string
 {% endconfiguration_basic %}